apache/pekko-connectors/docs/src/main/paradox/jms/producer.md

 The Apache Pekko Connectors JMS connector offers producing JMS messages to topics or queues in three ways

-* JVM types to an Akka Streams Sink
+* JVM types to an Apache Pekko Streams Sink
-* `JmsMessage` sub-types to a Akka Streams Sink or Flow (using `JmsProducer.sink` or `JmsProducer.flow`)
+* `JmsMessage` sub-types to a Apache Pekko Streams Sink or Flow (using `JmsProducer.sink` or `JmsProducer.flow`)
-* `JmsEnvelope` sub-types to a Akka Streams Flow (using `JmsProducer.flexiFlow`) to support pass-throughs
+* `JmsEnvelope` sub-types to a Apache Pekko Streams Flow (using `JmsProducer.flexiFlow`) to support pass-throughs

-The JMS message model supports several types of message bodies in (see @javadoc[javax.jms.Message](javax.jms.Message)), which may be created directly from the Akka Stream elements, or in wrappers to access more advanced features.
+The JMS message model supports several types of message bodies in (see @javadoc[javax.jms.Message](javax.jms.Message)), which may be created directly from the Apache Pekko Stream elements, or in wrappers to access more advanced features.

 | Stream element type                                       | Apache Pekko Connectors producer         |
 |-----------------------------------------------------------|--------------------------|